dell/csm-operator/README.md

 ## About

-Dell Technologies Container Storage Modules (CSM) Operator is 100% open source and community-driven.
+Dell Technologies Container Storage Modules (CSM) operator is 100% open source and community-driven.
 All components are available under [Apache 2 License](https://www.apache.org/licenses/LICENSE-2.0.html) on GitHub.